 For instance, you know to change your oil every few months.
 However with tires, you know to replace them when they look old and worn or on new cars, you are usually alerted to tires that are consistently low on air pressure.
 However, where oil protects your car, changing tires can protect your life.
 Yet, it is not financially feasible to change tires out with the same regularity.

-Therefore tires are made durable and to last longer.
-But that is taking into consideration that the tires are good, reliable and free of defects.
+Therefore tires are made durable and last longer.
+But that is taking into consideration that the tires are good, reliable, and free of defects.
 It is not hard to understand how defective tires are potentially life-threatening tires.

 Imagine your compact car is traveling upward of 70 miles per hour on the expressway navigating through the early stages of rush hour traffic and you suddenly realize someone has lost a box on the road.
 You swerve to miss it.
 Just as you do you hear a loud noise and feel your steering wheel jerk from your grasp and, terrified, you realize you’ve lost control of your car.

-If you or someone you know could have been a victim of a defective tire, your suspicion alone warrants further investigation.
+If you or someone you know could have been a victim of a car accident by a defective tire, your suspicion alone warrants further investigation.
 It may prove to be very beneficial to seek legal counsel in the matter as soon as possible.